 Catching the Vision of G12

-In November 2001, Lawrence and Nina visited Pastor Cesar Castellanos of International Charismatic Mission in Bogotá.
-During the visit, Nina’s attention was drawn to the passage where God asks Abraham to leave his country, his family and his father’s house (Gen 12:1-3).
+In November 2001, Lawrence and Nina visited Pastor César Castellanos of International Charismatic Mission in Bogota.
+During the visit, Nina’s attention was drawn to the passage where God asks Abraham to leave his country, his family and his father’s house (Genesis 12:1-3).
 These verses reminded her of her struggle with God to leave the comforts of Singapore and go to Dallas so many years ago.
 But now she understands the promise of God fuller and since becoming Head of the Women’s Network, she claims the promise of multiplication of souls.

-At a subsequent meeting with Pastor Cesar at the Singapore G12 Conference in February 2002, Nina felt challenged again.
+At a subsequent meeting with Pastor César at the G12 Asia Conference in February 2002, Nina felt challenged again.
 The timing could not have been better.
-This time, she found herself “totally available” and she accepted the call to rise up as a woman to serve God in whatever way He directs her.
+This time, she found herself totally available and she accepted the call to rise up as a woman to serve God in whatever way He directs her.